wlonk/arcadia/rules/starting_the_game.rst

 You've all just spent some time talking and brainstorming and hashing out ideas, but not embodying characters and situations, and now it's time to switch, and start the conversation not about *what has happened* but *what happens*.
-The transition can be difficult, but it is not impossible!
+The transition can be difficult, but treat it gently and know that you are all collaborating, and you will find yourself past it.

 The first session
 -----------------